History of Academic Excellence

 If you're still deciding on your major, don't worry.
 AU will give you the opportunity to explore many different programs and majors so that you can discover — or clarify — your passion.

-With just 4,900 students, we are small enough to offer you the personal attention and support you need to succeed —but large enough to offer:
+With approximately 5,500 students, we are small enough to offer you the personal attention and support you need to succeed —but large enough to offer:

 - 40 undergraduate majors and minors